solidpixel/solidpixel.github.io/_posts/2022-04-22-astc_optimization.md

 minor differences which the library has to abstract away.
-One example of this is the vector select operation; x86-64 `vblend` uses the top bit in each lane to select which input register is used for the whole lane, whereas Arm NEON `bsl` simply does a bit-wise select so needs the whole lane set to 1.
+One example of this is the vector select operation; x86-64 `vblend` uses the top bit in each lane to select which input register is used for the whole lane, whereas Arm NEON `bsl` simply does a bit-wise select so needs all bits in the lane set to 1.

 AoS to SoA data layout
 ----------------------

 Effective vectorization needs a lot of data in an easy-to-access stream layout so you don't waste cycles unpacking data.
-A heavy pivot to structure-of-array data layouts is needed, giving you lovely contiguous streams of data to operate on.
+A heavy pivot to structure-of-array data layouts is needed, giving you efficient  contiguous streams of data to operate on.

 This does come with a downside unfortunately, which is register pressure.